Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 When specialists work alongside the system, standard software is often no longer sufficient

-Digital services for experts address this issue.
+Digital services for experts address this issue .
 They map not just a general workflow, but the actual business logic— including inputs, rules, checks, approvals, data context, and special cases.

-What are digital services for professionals?
+What are digital services for experts?

 Typical examples include processes involving:

-• complex inputs and clear technical rules
+• complex inputs and clear business rules

 • multiple data sources and dependencies